 5. Overgeneralization: it is a type of thinking that starts from the particular to the general, that is, from a specific situation a generalization is concluded, "This always happens to me.”
 "He never listens to me.”
 "Men are all the same.”
 "I will never be happy."

-6. Disqualifying the positive: it is a tendency to downplay the virtues and qualities of oneself while evaluating the results of others as better.
+6. Disqualifying the positive: it is a way to downplay the virtues and qualities of oneself while evaluating the results of others as better.
 A patient who won a prize told me; "It was just luck, I really did not deserve it.
 They gave it to me to make me feel good.”
 Another patient told me; "I will never be a good partner for my husband.”

-7. Labeling: it is a way to jump to conclusions in a negative way about oneself or others using labels such as "he is a jerk," "I am a failure," "he is a looser," "she is snob.”
-This error of thought is a form of emotional economy where the labels serve so that the person is not exposed to certain situations or people, however this does not corroborate if the thoughts are correct or not, while we lose the opportunity to have positive experiences.
+7. Labeling: it is a way to jump to conclusions in a negative way about oneself or others using labels such as "he is a jerk," "I am a failure," "he is a loser," "she is a snob.”
+This error of thought is a form of emotional economy where the labels serve so that the person is not exposed to certain situations or people, however, this does not corroborate if the thoughts are correct or not, while we lose the opportunity to have positive experiences.

-8. Should statements: this bias is a way to pressure oneself and others to do or achieve things and can serve as a motivator, but when you do not achieve what is traced you experience strong frustration, for example "I must always succeed."
+8. Should statements: this bias is a way to pressure oneself and others to do or achieve things and can serve as a motivator, but when you do not achieve what is traced you experience strong frustration, for example, "I must always succeed."
 "You should not make mistakes."
 "You should have seen that coming and prevented it.”
 They are inflexible and unrealistic imperatives that will cause the person to experience a strong emotional response if he does not achieve them.
 Low self-esteem and feelings of overcoming are common results of this bias.

-9. Emotional reasoning: is the tendency to believe that our negative emotions reflect reality as it is, for example a patient used to tell me the following "I feel incompetent, therefore I am good for nothing."
+9. Emotional reasoning: is the tendency to believe that our negative emotions reflect reality as it is, for example, a patient used to tell me the following "I feel incompetent, therefore I am good for nothing."

-10. Obstacle bias: refers to negative interpretations about challenges, difficulties in life and our own abilities.
+10. Obstacle bias: refers to negative interpretations about challenges, difficulties in life, and our own abilities.
 It is a way to give up before trying; "I will never be able to achieve it, it is very difficult for me."
-"It is better if I do not even try, because it is certain that I will fail.”
-This bias is the one that lies behind the tendency to procrastinate because in front of the challenge, the person postpones their performance to avoid feeling incompetent.
+"It is better if I do not even try because it is certain that I will fail.”
+This bias is the one that lies behind the tendency to procrastinate because, in front of the challenge, the person postpones their performance to avoid feeling incompetent.

-11. Personalization: is the tendency to take responsibility for oneself or blame for situations that happen and that were not directly caused by the person; "She is not answering my calls, that means that I offended her in some way."
+11. Personalization: is the tendency to take responsibility for oneself or blame for situations that happen and that was not directly caused by the person; "She is not answering my calls, that means that I offended her in some way."
 "It's my fault that she feels depressed."
 "It's because of me that my team did not win."

-These biases do not operate exclusively in people who are depressed, anxious or have some other psychological disorder.
-Actually they operate in all of us, because our brain is not accurate and often works as a bad judge who jumps to conclusions or dictates sentence without taking into account the evidence.
-Therefore, it is desirable that people learn to question their thinking and seek whether they are valid or not, rational or irrational and what is the bias or error of the thought behind them.
-Thinking about what is thought is a skill that in psychology is called metacognition, and changing thoughts in more rational, objective and appropriate ways is part of the cognitive restructuring that is sought in CBT.
+These biases do not operate exclusively in people who are depressed, anxious, or have some other psychological disorder.
+Actually, they operate in all of us, because our brain is not accurate and often works as a bad judge who jumps to conclusions or dictates sentence without taking into account the evidence.
+Therefore, it is desirable that people learn to question their thinking and seek whether they are valid or not, rational or irrational, and what is the bias or error of the thought behind them.
+Thinking about what is thought is a skill that in psychology is called metacognition, and changing thoughts in more rational, objective, and appropriate ways is part of the cognitive restructuring that is sought in CBT.

 If you attend CBT meetings, your therapist will teach you techniques and strategies to clearly identify these biases in your daily life and to be able to modify them for more objective and balanced beliefs.
-This will allow you to face the adversities in your life and experience more satisfaction in your work, with your friends, with your partner and in any area of life.
+This will allow you to face the adversities in your life and experience more satisfaction in your work, with your friends, with your partner, and in any area of life.